-To gain muscle, you need to be consuming around 2g of protein per kilogram of bodyweight every day.
+To gain muscle, you should be consuming around 2g of protein per kilogram of bodyweight every day.

-Weight gainers are like protein shakes for calories.
+Weight gainers are like protein supplements but for calories.
 When it seems hard to reach your daily protein requirements, protein shakes can help, and it’s the same with weight gainers.
-If you’re having trouble reaching your daily calorie requirements to build muscle, a weight gainer shake can help you tremendously.
+If you’re having trouble reaching your daily calorie requirements to build muscle, a weight gainer protein shake can help you tremendously.
 Incorporating a high calorie, low volume shake in between meals can be an easier way to consistently boost your total calorie intake without feeling like you are overeating at mealtime.

 However, if you’re able to reach your daily calorie and nutrient goals with the food you already eat, a weight gainer may actually hurt your progress.
 This is because adding in a weight gainer may only cause you to gain unwanted fat.

-Finding a shake that’s going to meet your macros and keep you lean while you build muscle might sound too good to be true, but THE Gainer does exactly that.
+Finding a weight gainer protein shake that’s going to meet your macros and keep you lean while you build muscle might sound too good to be true, but THE Gainer does exactly that.

-So many gainer shakes are packed with sugar and empty calories that will leave you experiencing unnatural blood sugar spikes and gaining fat as well as muscle.
-THE Gainer contains over 750 incredibly clean calories from low-sugar ingredients.
+So many weight gainer protein shakes are packed with sugar and empty calories that will leave you experiencing unnatural blood sugar spikes and gaining fat as well as muscle.
+THE Gainer contains over 750 calories from low-sugar ingredients.